Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Runtime Topology

-Runtime topology describes how enabled App runtimes are hosted: together in one process or split across explicit runtime commands.
+Runtime topology describes how an App's runtimes are hosted: together in one process or split across explicit commands.

 The default local path is: